top of page

 • Magnetic Nanobots: Experimental robots can target and remove microplastics from soil.

-• Community Composting: Localized waste processing reduces plastic contamination in fertilizers.
+• Community composting: Localised waste processing reduces plastic contamination in fertilisers.

 What You Can Do